 Prior to joining the Law School, Professor Strifling was Of Counsel at Quarles & Brady LLP, focusing on the areas of environmental compliance and litigation.
 From 2010-2012, he served as a Freedman Teaching Fellow at Temple University's Beasley School of Law.
 Professor Strifling began his legal career as law clerk to Justice David T. Prosser of the Wisconsin Supreme Court.
 Before entering the practice of law, Professor Strifling had five years of experience as a practicing civil and environmental engineer, with an emphasis in water supply management and wastewater conveyance and treatment.
 He remains a licensed Wisconsin Professional Engineer.

 Professor Strifling's scholarship focuses on the analysis and design of regulatory structures that protect human health, safety, and the environment.
-His work has been published in the Duke Environmental Law and Policy Forum, Environmental Law, the Michigan State Law Review, the Journal of Land Use and Environmental Law, and the Marquette Law Review.
+His work has been published in the Duke Environmental Law and Policy Forum, Environmental Law, the Michigan State Law Review, the Journal of Land Use and Environmental Law, the Notre Dame Journal on Emerging Technology, the Mercer Law Review, and the Marquette Law Review.
 He earned his LL.M. from Harvard Law School, his J.D., magna cum laude, from Marquette Law School, and his B.S., magna cum laude, from Marquette University in Civil and Environmental Engineering.

 Professor Strifling is also the faculty advisor to the Environmental Law Society.